 You should then get a pop-up window prompting you to enter your post, click on the arrow button (right next to the "Schedule" blue button) and you'll get a drop-down menu option to choose to schedule a time, backdate or save your post as a draft.

-I hope you’ve found these 7 tips helpful in building your employer brand on Facebook!
-If you’d like to chat more about how you can improve your employer branding efforts, you can contact me at grace(at)proactivetalent.io.
-You can also learn more about our employer branding services here.
+I hope you’ve found these 6 tips helpful in building your employer branding on Facebook!
+If you’d like to chat more about how you can improve your employer branding efforts, you can contact us here.